kschutter/recipes/r/Poultry/Creamy_Cheesy_Chicken_Spaghetti.md

 ##  *Directions*
 1. Preheat oven to 350F.
 Spray a 9x13 baking dish with nonstick cooking spray.

-2. Cook pasta according to package directions (remember, you are only using half a box of angel hair pasta here.)
+2. Cook pasta according to package directions (remember, you are only using half a box of angel hair pasta here), drain well and set aside.

-3. Once pasta is cooked, drain well.
+3. Bake or sear chicken until cooked through.
+Chop into bite sized pieces and set aside.
 4. Place pasta back into the pot and add chicken, cream of chicken soups, salsa, sour cream, 1 cup of Mexican cheese blend and taco seasoning.
 5. Stir well to combine (this will take a few minutes).
 6. Pour combined mixture into your prepared baking dish.
 7. Top with remaining cheese and a sprinkling of dried parsley.
 8. Cover with nonstick aluminum foil.
 9. Cook in the oven for about 25 minutes (until hot and bubbly).